 Here is a listing and brief description of what we offer:

 Students can receive help in assessing their career interests, abilities, values, skills, personality type, and other factors important in making career choices.
 Popular career assessments include the Myers-Briggs Personality Inventory and the Strong Interest Inventory.
-Students can research a wide variety of occupations and fields of interest using resources such as web databases, on-line videos, occupational information software, and books available to check out.
-Through career counseling students are able to make decisions about their career and educational goals and develop action plans for achieving those goals.
+Students can research a wide variety of occupations and fields of interest using resources such as web databases, online videos, occupational information software, and books available to check out.
+Through career counseling students are able to make decisions about their career and educational goals and develop action plans for achieving those goals. test

 Students preparing to look for work can get help with the entire process of the job search from writing resumes and practicing interviewing to learning how to network and identify job openings.
 Employers wanting to post jobs for students can contact Doug Dewar at email@example.com.